intellimat/sorting-visualizer-v2/README.md

 - Header
 - Chart

-The _Header_ component manages the user clicks and can enable or disable all the buttons if the sorting is currently being shown or not.
+The _Header_ component manages the user's clicks and can enable or disable all the buttons depending on whether the sorting history is currently being shown or not.
 The _Chart_ component is a container which maps every element of the list of numbers into a \<div> element which has an height proportional to the element value.

 ### How sorting visualisation actually works

-Every time the users clicks on a sorting button (like merge sort), an event is dispatched on a shared event bus.
-The chart component, which subscribes to the same event bus, will handle the event dispatched by the Header component and executes the specific sorting algorithm.
-Once the list of numbers has been sorted, a sorting history will be returned, and the Chart component will loop over the history to update its list state continuously (with a delay) until all the history has been shown.
+Every time the user clicks on a sorting button (like merge sort), an event is dispatched on a shared event bus.
+The chart component, which subscribes to the same event bus, will handle the event dispatched by the Header component and execute the specific sorting algorithm.
+Once the list of numbers has been sorted, a sorting history will be returned, and the Chart component will loop over the history to update its list state (with a delay) until all the history has been shown.
 For the sake of clarity, the history mentioned is a list of lists of numbers (number[][]).

 ### More on the event bus